Merlot Aging Guidelines

 |May be able to age for 5-7 years

 Merlot is a red wine grape variety that is known for producing wines with soft, approachable characteristics ready for easy drinking any day of the week.
 But what about aging Merlot wine?

 Merlot wines generally don’t have the same aging potential as some other red wine varieties like Cabernet Sauvignon or Nebbiolo, but there are still certain Merlot wines that can benefit from cellaring.
 Over time, aged Merlot wines express dried cherry, plum, flower, and tobacco notes.

-Here’s what you need to know about the aging potential of Merlot wines, optimal storage conditions, recommended aging times, and how the flavors and structure evolve over time.
+Here’s what you need to know about the aging Merlot wines, optimal storage conditions, recommended aging times, and how the flavors and structure evolve over time.

 - What Red Wines Can Age?

 - What’s the Aging Potential of Merlot Wines?